odoo/odoo/doc/reference/views.rst

 Of course, Odoo allows the development and integration of personal, customized widgets.
 For this purpose, take a look at the :ref:`JavaScript cheatsheet <reference/jscs>`.

+.. note:: Some widgets supports custom attributes or display options.
+  Options are provided through the attribute ``options={'option1': 'value1', ...}``
+  in the field xml definition.
+Unless specified otherwise, parameters below are all given as options to their widget.

+.. warning:: Views don't have access to the data of fields not declared inside (invisible if needed).
+Make sure to load the fields you use in domains, attributes or options.

 .. _reference/views/widgets/chatter:

 Chatter